beryldb/php-beryl/README.md

 ## Simple queries

 Most php-beryl functions have the same name as any other BerylDB function.
-For instance, if you want to execute a basic key set:
+For instance, if you want to execute a basic key set

 ```php
 echo $client->set("hello", "world");